-Section 2(6)-Would amend section 2(a)(8) of the act first, by requiring that the agent report the money or other things of value exchanged or disposed of in connection with his becoming the agent of his foreign principal as, for example, in the form of "kickbacks."

-Secondly, the amendment would require agents to report all political contributions made during a period from 60 days prior to their becoming an agent until the termination of their agency, other than contributions made on behalf of their principals; such contributions would be prohibited under section 8 of the bill.
+Section 2(6) would amend section 2(a)(8) of the act, first, by requiring that the agent report the money or other things of value exchanged or disposed of in connection with his becoming the agent of his foreign principal as, for example, in the form of "kickbacks."
+Second, the amendment would require agents to report all political contributions made during a period from 60 days prior to their becoming an agent until the termination of their agency, other than contributions made on behalf of their principals; such contributions would be prohibited under section 8 of the bill.

-During the course of the committee's investigation into the activities of nondiplomatic agents of foreign principals, the committee became aware of a practice among some agents of giving away valuable films, photographs, articles, exclusive interviews, etc., to the mass media and distributors for the purpose of inducing the recipient to distribute them further.
-This problem has not been dealt with by amendment to the present act because it is the committee's belief that under existing law the disposition of such "things of value disposed of by the registrant" must be reported in detail.
-The phrase, "a detailed statement," as used in this subsection (as well as in a number of others in sec.
+During the course of the committee's investigation, the committee became aware of a practice among some agents of giving away valuable films, photographs, articles, exclusive interviews, etc., to the mass media and distributors for the purpose of inducing the recipient to This problem has not been dealt with by distribute them further. amendment to the act because it is the committee's belief that under existing law the disposition of such "things of value disposed of by the registrant" must be reported in detail.
+The phrase "a detailed statement," as used in this subsection (as well as in a number of others in sec.
 2) is intended by the committee to require that degree of specificity necessary to permit meaningful public evaluation of each of the significant steps taken to achieve the purposes of the agency.
-Where, for example, free trips are given to or arranged for newsmen or others by an agent interested in securing favorable news reports or impressions concerning his foreign principal, a detailed statement would require mention of the names of such travelers, along with the value, time, and object of the trip, so that readers, listeners, or film viewers might be in a position to judge for themselves the objectivity of any resulting reports.
+Where, for example, free trips are given to or arranged for newsmen or others by an agent interested in securing favorable news reports or impressions concerning his foreign principal, a detailed statement would require mention of the names of such travelers, along with the value, time, and object of the trip, so that readers, listeners, or film viewers would have available a source of information which could equip them to judge for themselves the objectivity of any resulting reports.
+But the committee again emphasizes that the basic responsibility for policing and preventing corruption of the mass media rests with media executives.

-Section 2(7)-Would amend section 2 by adding a new subsection codifying what appears to be existing practice in the administration of the present act.
+Section 2(7) would amend section 2 by adding a new subsection codifying what in some respects is existing practice in the administration of the act.